FrancescoMonaco/LeitmotifsPresentation/slides.md

 - Now, let $i$ be the number of the current concatenation and $j$ be the number of the hash repetition.
 <br>
-Then, the probability of sharing the same hash value is:
+Then, the probability of not having seen this collision up to now is:
 $$
   \left(1-p^i\right)^j
 $$